yusufozdemir34/yusufozdemir34/README.md

 - 👋 Hi, I’m @yusufozdemir34
 - 👀 I’m interested in software engineering
-- 🌱 I look for new job.
+- 🌱 I adopt clean code
 - 🌱
 - 📫 you can reach me by myusufozdemir@gmail.com